Education Hall of Fame » Cheatham County Education Hall of Fame

 Members of this year’s class include (in alphabetical order):

-Dennis Barnes, a Cheatham County Central High School band director.
-He was with the district for 34 years.
+• Mary Evelyn Brinkley, a business education teacher at Cheatham County Central High School.
+She was with the district for 34 years.

-Pinky Christian, a Cheatham County Central High School English, Spanish, French, Latin and history teacher.
-She was with the district for 32 years.
+• Frances Fults, a home economics teacher at Cheatham County Central High School.
+She was with the district for 27 years.

-Opal Shearron, a Pleasant View Elementary School teacher and the district’s Chapter I and Materials Supervisor.
-She was with the district for 33 years.
+• Belinda Winters, a teacher at Pleasant View Elementary School and Sycamore Middle School.
+She was with the district for 31 years.

-Genese Wilson, a West Cheatham Elementary School teacher.
-She was with the district for 38 years.
+• Dawn Young, a teacher and principal at East Cheatham Elementary School and district teacher evaluator.
+She was with the district for 23 years.

 Eligibility requirements for nominees include: